corndeladmin/tech-docs/src/js/imports-and-exports.md

 :::

 Note the use of `export default` at the bottom of each file.

-## Default exports

-A crucial part of making our code maintainable is working in different files and importing code to where we need it.
-We saw above the use of `export default Meal` in `classes/Meal.js`.
-This line makes the `Meal` class available for use in other files.
-But this doesn't happen automatically - we have to import the `Meal` class where we want to use it.
+This allows us to export the class and use it in a different file.

+## Importing the classes

 Let's create a file called `app.js` in the root of the `health-tracker` project.
-This is the file where we'll interact with our classes.
+We will import our classes here and play around with them.

 ::: code-group